Union Street, Aberdeen

 Union Street is a major street and shopping thoroughfare in Aberdeen, Scotland.
 It is named after the Acts of Union 1800 with Ireland.

-The street is approximately one mile long (0.8 miles) and a feat of engineering skill involving the partial levelling of St. Catherine's Hill and the building of arches to carry the street over Putachieside.
+The street is approximately one mile long (1.6 km) and a feat of engineering skill involving the partial levelling of St. Catherine's Hill and the building of arches to carry the street over Putachieside.

 The Denburn Valley was crossed by Union Street by Union Bridge (constructed 1801–05).
 The Union Bridge holds the record of the 'Worlds largest single span granite bridge' at 130 ft across.

 History

 Union Street was built to relieve the strain of the small, cramped streets that caused problems for people coming into the city.
 It was built higher than the old town and was designed to include the five entrances from the city: Queens Road - Rubislaw from Hazelhead; George Street from Inverurie and Morayshire; King Street from the north from Bridge Of Don, Peterhead and Fraserburgh; Market Street, which leads to the fishing town of Torry; and Holburn Street to the Ruthrieston and Garthdee areas.

 The street was designed in the beginning of the 19th century under plans suggested by Charles Abercrombie and nearly bankrupted the city.
 The political backing for the scheme was given by Thomas Leys chief magistrate of Aberdeen (and later Lord Provost) and James Hadden.

 The Denburn River still runs under Union Bridge but has been covered over by a dual carriageway road.
 The Aberdeen tram network operated through Union Street from 1874 to 1958.

 Pedestrianisation of the street was discussed as early as 1986.

 Work began in May 2020 to partially pedestrianise the street and to widen the pavements.
-The street has been completely pedestrianised between Bridge Street and Market Street, with buses routed through Guild Street instead.
-The street continues to be used by many of Aberdeen's bus services.
+The street was completely pedestrianised between Bridge Street and Market Street, with buses routed through Guild Street instead.
 The street reopened to buses on 3 July 2022.
+In April 2024, Union Street closed to buses again to allow pavements to be permanently widened and a cycle lane installed in the section between Bridge Street and Market Street.

 In August 2021, Aberdeen City Council approved a project priced at £100,000 which will see the street and buildings cleaned, graffiti removed, and signs repaired.
 A study released in February 2022 priced repairs to buildings along the street at £11 million.